Rack of Lamb

 A rack of lamb is covered in a herb and garlic mixture and roasted to tender, juicy perfection.
 A great introduction recipe for those who haven't tried lamb.

 For some great similar recipes, why not make this Guinness® Irish Stew?
-Or learn How to Cook Prime Rib Roast instead?
+Or learn How to Cook Prime Rib Roast instead.
+Serve this delicious rack of lamb with some Buttery Garlic Mashed Potatoes or Buttery Mushroom Rice.

-rack of lamb on a wooden cutting board
+A rack of ribs on a cutting board next to bowls of spices.

 How To Make Rack of Lamb